Medical expert of the article

 Increased ESR |

-However, the increase in ESR is not a specific indicator for any particular disease.
-Nevertheless, often in the pathology of its changes have a diagnostic and prognostic value and can serve as an indicator of the effectiveness of the therapy.
-The definition of ESR should not be used as a screening method in asymptomatic patients.
+At the same time, an increase in ESR is not a specific indicator for any particular disease.
+However, often in pathology, its changes have diagnostic and prognostic value and can serve as an indicator of the effectiveness of the therapy.
+Determination of ESR should not be used as a screening method in asymptomatic patients.